z2ong/Analysis-on-2022-League-Pro-Match-Data/README.md

 For performing the fairness assessment, I compared the leagues CBLOL and the LCS.
 When comparing their mean RMSE, they had the greatest difference so I thought to test them since they would probably be the best to determine how fair my model was.
 Since I have a regression model, I used RMSE as my evaluation metric.

 My null and alternative hypotheses were:
->**H_0: My model is fair.
+**$H_0:$ My model is fair.
 Its root mean square error for the leagues CBLOL and LCS are roughly the same, and any differences are due to random chance.**

->
->**H_A: My model is unfair.
+**$H_A:$ My model is unfair.
 Its root mean square error for the CBLOL is different than its root mean square error for the LCS match game length predictions.**

 My test statistic was the absolute difference in RMSE between the CBLOL and LCS leagues.
 I set my *a = 0.05* to ensure 95% confidence, but as this is a two-tailed test, I used a threshold of *a / 2 = 0.025*.